Solved When was /usr/home/* replaced by /home/* for user directories?

 In fact you can easily go back in time on man pages online, and for FreeBSD 1.0 the entry for /usr/ as "contains the majority of user utilities and applications" doesn't seem to have changed at all since!
 But nothing at all about home directories, and man hier generally doesn't seem to have considered them in scope to document.

 The first appearance of even the concept of a home directory in FreeBSD's man hier was FreeBSD 2.2.1 where we see /root is "root's HOME directory".
 And as far as I can tell, no other instances of a "home" directory are documented until FreeBSD 13.2 noted that /nonexistent/ is "a non-existent directory; by convention, it serves as a home directory for special user accounts that need no home directory; see also /var/empty", then FreeBSD 13.3 noting that /home/ is for "user HOME directories.
-This is a symlink to /usr/home/" and dropping mention of /nonexistent/.
-By that time the change of location in 14.0 had already happened so presumably the man pages were documented to reflect that change.
+This is a symlink to /usr/home/".
+By that time the change of location in 14.0 had already happened so presumably when the man pages were being rewritten to reflect that change, it was finally thought fit to document the then current behaviour.

-Fwiw, over in the Linux world, the Filesystem Hierarchy Standard has gone the other way and has no trailing slashes on its directories.
-But that's not the original UNIX way - in 1979's Version 7 where, according to the Berkeley docs, man hier was first introduced, we do get trailing slashes and "/usr/" is described as a "general-pupose directory, usually a mounted file system" - and of course, no mention of "home".
-That's the same description as used in BSD4.2.
+For (mostly historical) comparison: the OpenBSD and NetBSD man hier have only /home/ and don't seem to have ever mentioned a /usr/home.
+In 1979's Version 7 where, according to the Berkeley docs, man hier was first introduced, "/usr/" is described as a "general-pupose directory, usually a mounted file system" - and of course, no mention of "home".
+That's the same description of /usr/ used in BSD4.2.
 And in the final BSD4.4-Lite2 we have /usr/ listed as "contains the majority of the system utilities and files", /home/ as "mount point for the automounter; see amd(8)" /amd/ as "home directories mount point; see amd(8)" and /root/ as "home directory for the super-user".

 See: